Thursday, February 25, 2021

 First viewed was a copy of the original.
 "Ujda Chaman" written by the same writer, but left a more polished feeling as he probably had more access to money and of course experience.
 The moral is don't judge by appearance.
 This was a Bollywood production coming out in the same time frame as the more publicized "Bala".
 It points out that discrimination victims (specifically male) can be prejudiced against others.
 As in the three male centered films the bald men feel discriminated because they cannot attract a beautiful bride.

 Second was "Gone Kesh" (translate to "hair gone)" about a female suffering from alopecia, a disease of hair falling out.
 I first heard of it with a Toronto Raptor player Charlie Villanueva.
 He had no hair or eyebrows but was a top player.
 He also was very conscious of discrimination and lack of self confidence.
-He made a point of letting youngsters join in at many of his home and away games.
+He made a point of letting youngsters with alpoecia join in at many of his home and away games.

 Vilpin Sharma played the father who often plays bad guys or gruff fathers, but here a more gentle father.
 In the second half the family encounters a taxi driver who is bald and learn he chose after seeing "Agneepath"--a fashion statement, but their reaction is to contrast their own unhappy situation with that of the taxi driver.
 After many rejections for an arranged marriage and two with unsuitable grooms, a shy man gets enough courage to approach Enashka and by a flukey coincidence sees her without a wig.
 He looks stunned at first, but later admits his love.
 Her parents had been saving money for a trip to the Taj Mahal, but have sacrificed much to ease the pain of their daughter.
 At the climax Enashka is seen in pubic without her wig and has a meltdown, but her father and boyfriend encourage her to do the dance contest.
 She surprises everyone by taking off her wig and entering the contest.
 The denouement is set a year later and all is well, but with a slight surprise.
 Ayanna Pressley, American Congresswoman has decided to show herself without a wig and does so with dignity and style.